Luke 'Ming' Flanagan: Dáil Éireann (2011–2014)

-On 2 November 2011, Flanagan walked out of the Dáil amid a heated disagreement with Minister for Agriculture, Food and the Marine, Simon Coveney over turf-cutting rights.
+On 2 November 2011, Flanagan walked out of the Dáil amid a heated disagreement with Minister for Agriculture, Food and the Marine, Simon Coveney, over turf-cutting rights.
 Flanagan had observed that his Fine Gael constituency colleague Frank Feighan had promised before the 2011 general election that he would "sign his name in blood" if that was required in order to oppose a turf-cutting ban, with Coveney responding by saying populism was a dangerous thing.
 Flanagan then said, "Populism and bondholders.
 I am leaving the chamber"; Coveney then told him to "go on and walk out in protest".
 Flanagan retorted, "My daddy did not give me a seat."
-This referred to the fact that Coveney had been elected in a by-election after his father Hugh Coveney TD died in an accident in March 1998.
+(Coveney had been elected in a by-election after his father Hugh Coveney TD died in an accident in March 1998.)

 On 15 December 2011, Flanagan helped launch a nationwide campaign against a proposed household charge being brought in as part of the 2012 Irish budget.

 In April 2012, Flanagan stated he would be urging people to vote 'No' in the referendum on ratification of the European Fiscal Compact Treaty, on the grounds that Ireland would lose power to bigger countries in the European Union, such as Germany and France.
 He also stated that Ireland should leave the economic and monetary union (EMU), based on the euro currency.

 Flanagan admitted to "atrocious" timing after calling gardaí "corrupt" on television, as thousands of people gathered for the state funeral of murdered garda Adrian Donohoe in Dundalk, County Louth, in January 2013.
 In early March 2013, Daniel McConnell of the Sunday Independent reported that Flanagan had been issued with a fine of €60 and two penalty points on his driving licence for operating a mobile phone while driving in June 2011.
 According to these reports, Flanagan then had his punishment rescinded at a later date with a claim of being 'on Dáil business'.
 The stories caused controversy at the time, for Flanagan, along with other independent TDs, had been involved in a campaign highlighting the cancellation of 197 Fixed Charge Notices out of the 1.4 million issued, which it was alleged were 'inappropriately' quashed.
 In the Dáil, Flanagan admitted he twice had penalty points cancelled, though he also asked that they be reinstated.

 In June 2013, Flanagan came to prominence as an advocate of turf cutters whose ability to cut turf (peat) was affected by the European Union's Habitats Directive.
 As part of his advocacy, Flanagan attended a number of turf cutters' protests.
 Flanagan supports the cutting of turf from bogs including when they are protected as Special Areas of Conservation.
 Despite a European Union ban, he has cut turf at Cloonchambers Bog near Castlerea, a raised bog which has been designated a Special Area of Conservation.